More than just being annoying. Unwanted Spam text can cost you money

-9 out of 10 times if you do it will confirm to the spammers that your number is good and active.
-They might use it for future attacks or to try and get more information out of you
+9 out of 10 times if you do, it will confirm to the spammers that your number is good and active.
+They might use it for future attacks or to try to get more information out of you.

 Go to the "Text Message"